achillesn/smart-cedar/_drafts/Songs/time-to-get-up.md

 and you worship its step
 and continue longing for snow.

 I’m wearing the mask of truth

-And I’m begging you to look away
+and I’m begging you to look away

-So you don’t see what is happening for thee
+so you don’t see what is happening for thee
 You should only feel guilty

-To the ancient plot
+to the ancient plot

-That will never appear
+that will never appear to you

-To you

-Unless you lick the mud from her feet.
+unless you lick the mud from her feet.

 You breathe deep
 You still breathe
 You don’t know
 In the absolute of ignorance

-Breathing slow
+breathing slow,

-But still breathing
+but still breathing
 Lucky you

-Having a breath
+having a breath

-Under the ruins
+under the ruins
 Like a dried plant

-That continues to exist
+that continues to exist

-Without breath.
+without breath.
 Breathing slow
 Breathing still
 It’s time to get up

-And dance
+and dance